gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 active DTLS connection with valid DTLS Key Contexts that can be used for negotiating further key-management DTLS 1.3 connections.
-In case the DTLS connection is removed and no useable DTLS Key Context exist for key-managemetn DTLS 1.3 negotiation, the Association SHALL be ABORTED.
+In case the DTLS connection is removed and no useable DTLS Key Context exist for key-management DTLS 1.3 negotiation, the Association SHALL be ABORTED.

 It is up to the implementation to guarantee that a DTLS Key Context exists